renovatebot/renovate/docs/self-hosting.md

 #### GitLab CE/EE

-First, [create a personal access token](https://docs.gitlab.com/ee/api/README.html#personal-access-tokens) for the bot account.
+First, [create a personal access token](https://docs.gitlab.com/ee/api/README.html#personal-access-tokens) for the bot account (select "api" scope).
 Configure it either as `token` in your `config.js` file, or in environment variable `RENOVATE_TOKEN`, or via CLI `--token=`.
 Don't forget to configure `platform=gitlab` somewhere in config.